bottledcode/RFC/drafts/short-class.md

 #### Inheritance and Behavior

-With class short syntax, no behavior may be defined, yet it can still utilize traits, interfaces, and other classes.
+Short classes can extend other classes, implement interfaces, and use traits, but they cannot define additional methods.
+The parent class constructor is overridden and not automatically called.

 ```php
 class Point(int $x, int $y) extends BasePoint implements JsonSerializable use PointTrait, Evolvable;
 ```

-Note that the original constructor from any parent class is overridden and not called by the short syntax.

 #### Empty Classes

-Short classes may also be empty:
+Short classes may be empty:

 ```php
 class Point() extends BasePoint use PointTrait;